robinspollak/VCF-renderer/README.md

 # VCF-renderer
-built with Flask and SQLite3 to parse VCF Genomic data and display the variant data as JSON
+built with Flask, PyMySQL, Docker, and AWS to parse VCF genomic data and display the variant instances as JSON